-With the recent vaping related illnesses and deaths sweeping the nation controlling a few of the highest rated cannabis vaporizers just became a tad harder.
-Apple announced this week that they have removed all 181 vaping related apps from the app store.
+With the recent vaping related illnesses and deaths sweeping the nation some of the most popular cannabis vaporizers became a tad harder to operate.
+Apple announced this week that they have removed all 181 vaping related apps from the App Store.
 Ironically the dry herb cannabis vaporizers, which are affected the most by Apple’s vape ban, have had zero contribution to the current national health crisis.
 This is one of those cases where all vaporizers regardless of sub-category are being grouped into one.

 Most of the E-Cig / E- Juice vaporizer apps are not used or needed to adjust temperatures on the devices.
-They are simply around to show the users the best methods for operating and using the device.
+They are simply around to show the users the best methods for operating and using the device and for marketing purposes.
 This information is readily available online and the e-cigarette apps play no role in operating the device.

-Marijuana vaporizers on the other hand are tied to the apps through a bluetooth connection and can control the devices exact temperature, adjust lighting, haptic feedback power on and off and a slew of other nifty little features such as firmware updates.
+Many Marijuana vaporizers on the other hand sync via apps through a bluetooth connection and can control the devices exact temperature, adjust the unit lighting, haptic feedback. power on and off and a slew of other nifty little features such as firmware updates.

 The most affected vaporizer will be the Crafty and Crafty+.
 The regular Crafty vaporizer comes with a default of 356°F , but if you want to hit temperatures between 104°F and 410°F you will need the Storz & Bickel app.
 The Crafty+ will come preset at 356°F with a built in boost to 383°F and super boost to 410°F If you have an Iphone and do not currently have the Storz & Bickel iOS app, we at To the Cloud Vapor Store recommend you check out the Mighty by Storz & Bickel instead which is all encompassing on the device itself.